rocjs/roc/docs/config/settings.md

 ## Meta

-The meta settings are used to add **descriptions** and **validations** to the settings as a way to both document them and make interaction with them better.
+The meta settings, often referred to as `roc.config.meta.js` are used to add **descriptions** and **validations** to the settings as a way to both document them and make interaction with them better.
 See example below for a valid structure.

 ```js
 module.exports = {